Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their

+In this context, \citet{incatasciato_modelling_2023} provides a useful point of comparison.
+Their LW background, derived from both Pop~III and Pop~II stars in a larger cosmological volume (22.72~Mpc/$h$), reaches intensities similar to those found in our work.
+For example, the LW intensity is J$_{21}\sim 10^{-1}$ at $z \sim 15$ and J$_{21}\sim 10$ at $z \sim 9$.
+However, their LW background evolves more smoothly with redshift, in contrast to the steep increase seen in our model at $z \sim 12$.

+The local LW background (blue dashed line) does not exhibit a sharp increase in its intensity at $z \sim 12$ seen in the global LW background.
+We speculate that this is a consequence of the reduced speed of light approximation ($f_{red} = 10^{-3}$), which prevents the LW photons emitted by Pop~III stars from escaping the target region efficiently and therefore leads to an overestimate of the local LW intensity.
+Around $z \sim 12$, Pop~II stars produce only a comparable amount of LW radiation (even if they are greater in mass, e.g., $M_{gal} \sim 10^6~\msun$) to the accumulated Pop~III contribution, and therefore do not induces a sharp increase in the local background.
+A more noticeable rise appears at $z \sim 10$, when the total Pop~II mass exceeds $10^7~\msun$.

 Fig.~\ref{fig:overview} shows the gas evolution in Volume~2 (V2X), a mean-density region.
 The first row shows the growth of filaments and DM haloes.
 The second and third rows illustrate two modes of radiative feedback: local stellar feedback, which heats and ionises gas to form \hii regions, and the global X-ray background (Section~\ref{sec:onthefly}), which mildly heats and ionises the nearly neutral gas between bubbles, reaching $T \sim 100$~K and $x_{\hii} \sim 5 \times 10^{-3}$ by $z = 9$ (Panels 2-e and 3-e).
 The fifth row tracks the growth of the metal-enriched volume.